The Night Before (2015 film)

 The Night Before is a 2015 American Christmas comedy stoner film directed by Jonathan Levine and written by Levine, Evan Goldberg, Kyle Hunter, and Ariel Shaffir.
-The film stars Joseph Gordon-Levitt, Seth Rogen, and Anthony Mackie as three childhood friends who annually reunite on Christmas Eve in search of the best party in New York City.
+The film stars Joseph Gordon-Levitt, Seth Rogen, and Anthony Mackie as three childhood friends who annually reunite on Christmas Eve in search of an exclusive party in New York City.
 Lizzy Caplan, Jillian Bell, Mindy Kaling, and Michael Shannon also star.

 Principal photography began on August 11, 2014, in New York City.
 Good Universe and Point Grey Pictures produced the film, which Columbia Pictures released in North America on November 20, 2015.
 The film received mixed reviews from critics and grossed $52 million worldwide.

 Plot

 In December 2001, Ethan Miller loses his parents in a car accident.
 His best friends Isaac Greenberg and Chris Roberts resolve to spend every Christmas Eve with him so that he will not be alone.
-The three learn about the exclusive Nutcracker Ball party but are unable to find it.
+The three learn about the exclusive Nutcracker Ball party within New York City but are unable to find it.

-They continue their collective holiday tradition for many years until 2015, when they finally decide to end the tradition.
-Chris, now a famous football player, and Isaac, married with a baby on the way, worry that Ethan, a struggling musician working dead-end jobs, is not ready for the tradition to end.
+The trio continue their collective holiday tradition every year until 2015, when they finally decide to end it.
+Chris has become a famous football player while Isaac is married with a baby on the way.
+Both worry that Ethan, a struggling musician working dead-end jobs, is not ready for the tradition to end.

 At work, Ethan steals tickets to the Nutcracker Ball.
-Before embarking on their last Christmas Eve together, the friends meet at Isaac's house, where his pregnant wife, Betsy, gives him various illegal drugs, including magic mushrooms and cocaine.
+Before embarking on their last Christmas Eve together, the friends meet at Isaac's house, where his pregnant wife Betsy gives him various recreational drugs, including magic mushrooms and cocaine.

-The friends stop first at the Rockefeller Center Christmas Tree, where Ethan reveals the tickets to the ball.
-In an attempt to impress his teammates, Chris purchases marijuana from their former high school dealer, Mr. Green.
+The friends stop first at the Rockefeller Center Christmas Tree, where Ethan reveals tickets to the ball.
+To please his teammates, Chris purchases marijuana from their former high school dealer Mr. Green.

 At a karaoke bar, the friends run into Diana, who recently broke up with Ethan due to his failure to commit, and her friend Sarah, both of whom are also attending the Nutcracker Ball.
 Isaac, affected by the drugs he took, records a video phone message confessing that he is terrified of having a child.
 Chris hooks up with a supposed fan who steals his marijuana.

 The friends contact Mr. Green again, who meets them at Chris' mother's, where they have dinner.
 She encourages Ethan to make up with Diana, and Isaac realizes he has accidentally switched phones with Sarah when he begins to receive sexts.
 While they search for Isaac's phone, the thief steals Chris' marijuana again.

 The friends split up, as Chris wants his marijuana back, Isaac wants his phone, and Ethan wants to go to the party.
-Chris fails to recover his marijuana but through the thief learns the true value of his friends.
-Isaac, hallucinating from a mixture of drugs, meets his wife and her family and vomits during Midnight Mass.
-Ethan is beaten by two drunk pub crawling men dressed as Santa after defending the spirit of Christmas.
+Chris fails to recover the marijuana but through the thief learns the true value of his friends.
+Isaac, hallucinating from a mixture of drugs, meets his wife and her family and vomits on the church floor during Midnight Mass.
+Ethan is beaten by two drunk pub crawling men dressed as Santa Claus after defending the spirit of Christmas.